AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-export.md

   This type of data can be used to detect long-term trends in order to gain business intelligence, and ultimately lead to better business decision-making.

-* Include calculated metrics in the exported Customer Journey Analytics data.
+* Include calculated metrics in the exported Adobe Analytics data.

 * Structure data output as concatenated values.

 * Export one-time or on a schedule.

 * Export files in Excel, PDF, or CSV format.